Text of speech delivered at the AGM of the Jamiat ul Ulama, South Africa in 2006

 In order to do this, Ulama must address issues on a global plane.
 The current situation where there is no meaningful collaboration even between Islamic universities and Ja’amiaat around the world is a deplorable thing.
 Our problem as Ulama and as the Ummah is not that we are not united.
 It is that we have no strategy for unity, for influencing or for anything else.
 We urgently and desperately need to think collectively and on a global plane.

 The British parliament for example has a Shadow Cabinet where the Opposition Party deliberates on all issues that the Ruling Party is working on and creates shadow legislation in the light of their own ideology.
-The intention is that if they come to power, they will be ready to rule from the first day.
 As Muslims, where is our Shadow Cabinet?
-What is our strategy to govern our affairs according to the Law of the Lawgiver?
 The same situation prevails about issues of Muslims in different countries.
 I submit that there is a critical need to set up a Think Tank consisting of Ulama and experts who can think of various issues and suggest proactive steps to deal with them.
 Our current slowness even in reacting to emerging issues is very detrimental and harmful to us.
 We not only need to improve our speed of response, but we need to be able to anticipate and act before issues become critical.

 In my view the single most critical thing that distinguishes Islam from all other religions and ideologies is its focus and emphasis on knowledge.
 The only thing that Allahﷻ taught His Messengerﷺ to ask for increase in, is knowledge.
 It is for this reason that the scholars of Islam have a very special place in Muslim society.
 For various historical reasons, this place has been lost for many decades.
 The time has come however where it is essential for Ulama all over the world to realize their real responsibility and arise to take up the mantle of leadership once again.